Psychometry

 mid-nineteenth century by Joseph R. Buchanan,

-an American physiologist, who claimed it
+an American physiologist, who claimed it could

 be used to measure the 'soul' of all things.